U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 17  - Advanced RNN part 2.md

 Additionally, self-attention is also highly parallelizable, as the attention scores can be computed independently for each element in the sequence.

-- **Recurrent**: instead is really sequential in fact operation are computed in $O(n)$ time complexity, where $n$ is the length of the input sequence and maximum path length in the network of $O(n)$ because each step in the sequence depends on the previous step, forming a recurrence relation.
+- **Recurrent**: instead is sequential in fact operation are computed in $O(n)$ time complexity, where $n$ is the length of the input sequence and maximum path length in the network of $O(n)$ because each step in the sequence depends on the previous step, forming a recurrence relation.

 - **Convolutional**: Pay inted in complexity per layer since we have the kernel that participate to the multiplication.
 In this case sequential operation and maximum path lenght are $O(1)$ and $O(log_k(n))$ because each layer only involves a fixed number of operations and the number of layers is proportional to the logarithm of the size of the input.
 This makes convolutional neural networks very efficient for processing images and other high-dimensional data.